-For those aged 18 or under at the start of their apprenticeship it is a key requirement for you to have achieved Level 2 Maths and English in order to progress into Level 6 of the programme.
+It is a key requirement for you to have achieved Level 2 Maths and English in order to progress into Level 6 of the programme.
 If you cannot evidence attainment of GCSE Maths and English (grade C or 4), or equivalent, prior to recruitment, you must undertake Functional Skills test at Level 2 during the apprenticeship.
-York Business School will support your development prior to assessment (which is undertaken via an external partner
+York Business School will support your development prior to assessment (which is undertaken via an external partner {currently York Learning}).